bbchung/clighter8/README.md

 ### Rename()

 * An experimental function to do rename-refactor.
-* Only renames the opened buffers.
+* Only renaming the opened buffers.
 * There is no one-step undo method.

 For convenience, you can add key mapping in your vimrc: